illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 Here is the grading breakdown:

-* Part 1 (50%): Create a single-threaded version of `parmake` (so just the `make` part).
+* Part 1 (50%): Create a single-threaded version of `parmake` (so just `make`).
 This version should:
-	- parse user arguments and correctly select a makefile and appropriate build targets for the parser (in particular, you should still parse the 'j' flag)
+	- parse user arguments and correctly select a makefile and appropriate build targets for the parser (in particular, you should still parse the -j flag, though we will only test -j 1)
 	- identify cycles in the dependency graph returned by the parser and remove build targets that depend on them
 	- attempt to run all other build targets by recursively running all their dependencies and *only* their dependencies
 	- identify whether or not to run a rule as per the flowchart recipe and run it once possible (or reject it if not possible)
-* Part 2 (50%): Create the full multi-threaded version of `parmake` (so the `par` part).
+* Part 2 (50%): Create the full multi-threaded version of `parmake` (so `par`).
 This version should:
 	- perform the same functions as in Part 1
 	- run with 2-4 threads (excluding the main thread) for any given makefile
 	- concurrently run all rules whose dependencies have been satisfied, subject to the thread limit
 	- avoid deadlock, data races, livelock, and busy-waiting
-	- create performant code that doesn't incur excessive *overhead* (e.g > 10 ms per rule)
+	- create performant code that doesn't incur excessive overhead (e.g > 10 ms per rule)